articulate/helmcharts/stable/pritunl/README.md

 ## Pritunl Configuration

-The entrypoint for the Docker image is a script called `start_pritunl.sh` that executes the following commands:
+The entrypoint for the Docker image is a script called `start_pritunl.sh` that bootstraps the `Pods` based on whether or not `mongodb` is external or colocated.
+The final `pritunl` settings are used to make the deployment work behind an ELB.

-* `pritunl set-mongodb mongodb://$MONGO_HOST:27017/pritunl`
-* `pritunl set app.reverse_proxy true`
-* `pritunl set app.server_ssl false` => If you're testing this on your local machine without deploying to AWS, this should be set to `true`.
-* `pritunl set app.server_port 1194`
-* `pritunl start`

-In this case, `$MONGO_HOST` is a variable passed in by Kubernetes that is configurable in Pritunl's `values.yaml` file as `mongoService`.
-This variable should reflect the resolvable service name of `pritunl-mongodb`.
-If any of this is changed, **be sure to update this variable**.

-The next three options are necessary to allow Pritunl to function behind an ELB.

-If there are other commands that need to be run, it is recommended to rebuild the Docker image and update the entrypoint script.

 ## Important Considerations

 * The `mongodb` chart should be installed first.
-We recommend using the official `monbodb` Helm chart for this.
+We recommend using the official `mongodb` Helm chart for this.
+Alternatively, there's an option to run without an external database, but it isn't recommended for long term or production use.
-* The charts should be installed with the names `pritunl` and `pritunl-mongodb` - doing anything else will break functionality unless you have explicitly changed the `mongoService` variable mentioned above.
+* The charts should be installed with the names `pritunl` and `pritunl-mongodb` - doing anything else will break functionality unless you have explicitly changed the `mongo.serviceName` variable mentioned above.
 * You may need to create a `pritunl` user within MongoDB depending on your setup.
 Check out https://docs.pritunl.com/docs/securing-mongodb.